openpreserve/jpylyzer/doc/README.md

 ## Export to other delivery formats

 Could be included at later stage.
-So far I have briefly investigated te following.
+So far I have briefly investigated the following.

 ### PDF
 First attempt, after some experimentation: